LevitatingBusinessMan/catbin/README.md

     -h, --domain        The domain where the service is accessed from -d, --data          Directory to store data in
-    -t, --timeout       Time to wait before closing socket in seconds -m, ---maxlength    Max length for a paste in bytes -e, ---secure       Defines if the url returned uses https -l, --whitelist     A file containing whitelisted IP addresses
+    -t, --timeout       Time to wait before closing socket in seconds -m, --maxlength     Max length for a paste in bytes -e, --secure        Defines if the url returned uses https -l, --whitelist     A file containing whitelisted IP addresses

 ```